President (2017 - 2018)

 Professor Daryl O'Connor CPsychol AFBPsS is a Professor of Psychology and Senior Lecturer at the School of Psychology, University of Leeds, where he heads both the Health and Social Psychology Research Group and the Laboratory for Stress and Health Research (STARlab).

-Along with being a registered health psychologist, Daryl is also the joint Editor-in-Chief of the journal Psychology & Health, and has been actively involved in the business of the Society for over fifteen years.
+Daryl is also the joint Editor-in-Chief of the journal Psychology & Health, and has been actively involved in the business of the Society for over fifteen years.

 Chair Membership and Standards Board (2015-2018)